How High Is Annapurna Base Camp

 Altitude sickness and symptoms

 Altitude sickness is common among trekkers who ascend high elevations without proper acclimatization.
-The elevation, temperature, and humidity change can cause trekkers to experience various symptoms of altitude-related sickness.
+The elevation, temperature, and humidity changes can cause trekkers to experience various symptoms of altitude-related sickness.
 The symptoms can range from mild to severe and can be fatal if taken lightly.
 The syndromes are of three types:

 • Acute Mountain Sickness (AMS) is the mildest syndrome.
 Its symptoms include headache, fatigue, nausea, difficulty breathing, dizziness, insomnia, swelling, and loss of appetite.